vpvnguyen/task-management/README.md

 ### Stack Flow

-Implementation of how the entire full stack application should flow - connecting the front end to back end of the program.
+Implementation of how the entire full stack application should flow - connecting the front end, back end, and SQL database of the program.

 ![Stack Flow](/documentation/Stack_Flow.png)